iasonstas/cra-eslint-prettier/README.md

 ### `Comments`

-The loading-fetching is taking place on the component-Home and the I let the top "navigation area" exist when the app is in loading phase
+The loading-fetching is taking place on the component-Home and the I let the top "navigation area" exist when the app is in loading phase.

-I have imported the font with the MUI way.
+Imported the font with the MUI way.

 If the user presses again the same line I closed the other description.

 The UX does not include the Loading page,the Description sector and the icons as svg's.
 I have proceeded with Material Icons for faster development.

 I also Implemented the paging with the Paginator of Material UI.

-I used for the sortBy the default Select from MUI and implemented a dark view.
+For the SortBy the default Select from MUI is used

+Implemented a dark view.

+SortBy field animation for cleaner UX feel.

+React Context state management with double filtering mechanism for faster and

 ### `React-router`